Last update: 17.09.2024 08:34

 Are you working and can’t go home in the afternoon?

-If you cannot eat at home at lunchtime, you can claim a daily flat rate for out-of-town meals, regardless of the actual costs.
+If you are unable to eat at home at lunchtime, you can claim a daily allowance for out-of-towners regardless of the actual costs.
 The flat rate is CHF 15 per day, but no more than CHF 3,200 per year.
 If your employer offers discounted food (e.g. through a canteen, cash contribution or meal vouchers), you can still deduct CHF 7.50 per day or a maximum of CHF 1,600 per year.

 Do you have high work-related expenses?

-You claim a flat-rate deduction of 3% of the net salary (at least 2,000 francs, maximum 4,000 francs per year) for work-related costs (such as special work clothing, tools including IT hardware and software, specialist literature, private study).
+For work-related costs (such as special work clothing, tools including IT hardware and software, specialist literature, private study), you can claim a flat-rate deduction of 3% of your net salary (minimum CHF 2,000, maximum CHF 4,000 per year).
 If you have higher costs, you can also prove and estimate the actual costs.

 Do you work nights or in shifts?